michelderu/iot/README.md

 # IOT Demo
 ## Context and source data
-This demo show how MarkLogic and the Data Hub Framework can be used in IOT cases.
+This demo shows how MarkLogic and the Data Hub Framework can be used in IOT cases.
 There are three datasets avaiable:
 - In this case, there is a company with disconnected CRM and ERP databases.
 Of both, there are CSV dumps available.
 - Additionally there is a feed that provides IOT data from the devices under a service contract.
 This data is available as JSON data.
 - Furthermore the company has an ECM system that comtains contracts and documents in PDF format, relevant to the customers.